USS Panay incident: Donations

 Following the incident, Japanese individuals and organizations sent letters of apology and gifts of money to U.S. diplomatic offices and the U.S. Navy Department in Washington, D.C.
 This ranged from letters penned by schoolchildren to organized pools of donors.

-The most prominent donor was the America-Japan Society, headed by Prince Tokugawa Iesato, which amassed ¥16,242.56 in Panay contributions from 7,749 people and 218 organizations.
+The most prominent donor was the America–Japan Society, headed by Prince Tokugawa Iesato, which amassed ¥16,242.56 in Panay contributions from 7,749 people and 218 organizations.

-In response to the donations, Secretary of State Cordell Hull stated that "neither the American Government nor any agency of it nor any of its nationals should receive sums of money thus offered or take direct benefit therefrom."
+In response to the donations, Secretary of State Cordell Hull stated that "neither the American Government nor any agency of it nor any of its nationals should receive sums of money thus offered or take direct benefit therefrom".
 However, Hull noted that since "a flat rejection of such offers would produce some misunderstanding of our general attitude and offend those Japanese who make such a gesture, the Department is of the opinion that some method should be found whereby Japanese who wish to give that type of expression to their feelings may do so."

 The United States State Department expressed the desire that any necessary arrangements should be made promptly.
 Hull did not wish to keep the Japanese people waiting for a decision on what was to become of the money they donated.
-A prolonged delay could lead to misunderstanding, especially if a decision was reached months later to return the money to the donors.
+A prolonged delay could lead to misunderstanding, especially if a decision were reached months later to return the money to the donors.